 Did you know that, in addition to their supreme powers, the Greek gods were endowed with the special ability to change the course of card games?
 Well, at least that’s the case in Zeus on the Loose!
 As you figure out how to harness the strengths of the various gods within, you’ll sharpen strategic thinking along with valuable addition and subtraction skills.

-Kids journey through the sum swamp, with their math skills to guide them!
+Kids journey through the Learning Resources Sum Swamp Game Addition & Subtraction Game - 8 Pieces, Ages 5+, Math Games for Kids, Educational Kids Games, Kindergarten Math Board Games, with their math skills to guide them!
 They’ll see funny sum swamp creatures, face challenges, and race ahead through shortcuts.

 To determine the number of moves for each turn, children roll 2 number dice and 1 basic math symbol die, then they do the math!